-The second annual Mobility and Modern Web Conference will take place September 17-19 2014 at the University of California, Los Angeles.
-Hosted by the UCLA Office of Information Technology, in association with higher ed and corporate partners, it will feature two days of exciting sessions, followed by a day of hands-on workshops, covering the latest trends of the modern web, including modern web technologies, interoperability, data collection and gamification.
+The third annual Mobility and Modern Web Conference will take place September 16-18 2015 at the University of California, Los Angeles.
+Presented by the UCLA Office of Information Technology, in association with higher ed and corporate partners, it will feature two days of exciting sessions, followed by a day of hands-on workshops, covering the latest trends of mobile and the modern web.

 From the 'Internet of Things' to calls to 'Free the Data', our world is becoming ever more connected.
 Applications should no longer stand on their own in isolation but rather be willing participants in the broader ecosystem.
 This area focuses on design practices and interoperability standards to achieve the connectedness that our users expect.
 It also offers an opportunity to learn how others are leveraging open data and how this confluence of data improves what can be garnered with analytics, all while keeping in mind security and privacy concerns that only arise in such an environment.

 Users expect interfaces that are responsive, relevant and performant.
 In a world of many devices, where web and native are both first-class citizens, how are practices changing to meet user expectations?
 This area explores modern concepts around UI and UX for the native and web platforms, covering topics such as adapting interfaces to the capabilities and expectations of specific devices, providing rich personalization options for our users, and implementing fast interfaces with new APIs for everything from graphics and networking to sampling and timing.
 It also discusses strategies for testing and feedback collection to enable continuous improvement.